We’re hiring!

 University Hospitals Dorset NHS Foundation Trust

-- Older People’s Services including Front of House: ED, Assessment Units and ward based teams
+• Older People’s Services including Admission Avoidance: ED, Assessment Units and ward based teams

 Dorset County Hospital Foundation Trust